IP Bank of Speakers

 What is the IP Bank of Speakers?

 The IP Bank of Speakers is a collaborative effort of the Canadian Intellectual Property Office (CIPO) and the Intellectual Property Institute of Canada (IPIC).
-CIPO and IPIC deliver three free intellectual property (IP) presentations to public and private organizations across Canada.
+CIPO and IPIC deliver four free intellectual property (IP) presentations to public and private organizations across Canada.
 The aim is to enable business people to become familiar with IP as a strategic business instrument.

 How does it work?